ByronMayne/IPool/README.md

 	}

     /// <summary>
     /// When the bullet hits it's target this function will be called.
-This should
-    /// return the bullet back to the PoolManager.
+Thi
     /// </summary>
     public void OnTargetHit()
     {